Explore Lincoln City and the City of Lincoln City are closely monitoring the impact of COVID-19 (coronavirus) in our community.

 March 13th - Lincoln County declared a state of emergency, effective through April 30, 2020.

-March 13th - United States issued proclamation declaring a national emergency.
+March 13th - United States issued a proclamation declaring a national emergency.

 March 11th - A statewide ban on gatherings of more than 250 people was implemented in Oregon through April 8, 2020.